oskariorg/oskari-server/docs/CustomInstall-Parcel.md

 * Check data configuration with GS admin  (**http://localhost:8084/geoserver/web** --> layer preview layers my_places and my_places_categories ! these are empty in the initial  state)
 * Restart GS

-3) Set GS layer configurations for preparcel and preparcel_data tables
+3) Set GS layer configurations for preparcel and preparcel_data tables and security setup / data

 * Use GS Admin (see below section **Details for GeoServer configuration**).